 Your toilet system works by taking waste and water into one bowl.
 When flushed, the mechanism sucks the water and waste down a pipe connected to your sewerage drain.
 Your toilet is made up of different parts and components.
 Let’s start with the tank:

 The flush handle is connected to an arm with a chain attached to the flapper.
 The flapper covers a hole that allows water to enter and drain the bowl.
-There is a float ball that is connected to the flush valve.
+A float ball is connected to the flush valve.

 To flush the toilet mechanism, you pull on the handle or chain.
-This will draw on the flapper, opening the hole and allowing water to drain into the bowl.
+This will draw on the flapper, open the hole, and allow water to drain into the bowl.
 When the water level gets low, the toilet flapper will close due to insufficient water supply and not trigger the flapper.

 The float ball sits on top of the water, so when you flush the toilet and the water level begins to drop, the column float attached to both the valve and flapper chain will open up.
 Water from the water supply will then start to refill the tank.
 This is because the float valve is open and filling the tank again.